icons8/lunacy-docs/docs/export_new.md

 1. Press `Esc` to deselect all layers.
 2. Click `+` next to **Export Document** in the **Export** tab.
-3. Export it just like a layer.
+3. Export it like any other element.

 The **Suffix/Prefix** and **Publish to Web** options are unavailable for document exports.